 All wrecks are interesting and aircraft ones particularly so.
 But Pistoff and it’s ghostly environment makes for a quite unique experience.
 So if you get the chance to dive it, take it….

 The B25 Mitchell Bomber was designed & built by North American Aviation at it’s Kansas City and Inglewood, California factories.

-The technique required considerable skill and involved the aircraft flying at very low altitudes of around 60m above sea level and at speeds from 200–250 mph to release a “stick” of two to four bombs, with four- to five-second time delay fuses.
+The technique required considerable skill.
+As it involved the aircraft flying at very low altitudes of around 60m above sea level.
+At speeds from 200–250 mph to release a “stick” of two to four bombs, with four- to five-second time delay fuses.
 The release had to be made very close to the target so that the bombs would “skip” over the surface before hitting the target.

 The Mitchell Bomber proved to be a very sturdy & reliable aircraft that could withstand tremendous punishment.
 One well-known B-25C of the 321st Bomb Group was nicknamed “Patches” because its crew chief painted all the aircraft’s flak hole patches with high-visibility zinc chromate paint.
 By the end of the war, this aircraft had completed over 300 missions, was belly-landed six times and sported over 400-patched holes.